What Occupies Our Time Will Tell Us Who We Are

 How to keep from becoming victims of anti-social devices by detoxing from the screen

 The noise becomes loud enough to cause my head to hurt.
 My heart aches.
 And then my eyes get blurry.
-This is my natural reaction to screen time, when I read something, when I spend too much time hovering over clicks and tabs.
+This is my natural reaction to screen time when I read something or spend too much time hovering over clicks and tabs.

 For a while, my mother was telling me to put away my device.
 To leave it out of sight when I am at the table with her.
 Convicting thoughts.

 I remember in college, I would plug into my headset Walkman (yes, those were the devices then) and one of my classmates appeared to my face to ask me a question.
 The music in my ears was loud enough to block out his voice, and so once I turned down the volume with the rotary knob, he said, Please take off your anti-social device.

 I’ll never forget that rebuke, and well, now the anti-social devices – an oxymoron at best, figuratively – have full control of our lives.
 We are tethered to those very gripping entities of technology, a hypnosis that keeps us engaged, this new stronghold of the age.

 It’s no surprise that it’s entered not only the physical culture or family fellowship, but it’s also infiltrated the aesthetics of photography.
 I tweeted once that why on earth is there nothing but people being photographed with their mobile devices on stock photo sites.
 As I am looking for stock images, free photos for my blog, I come to find a plethora of photos with laptops, people looking at their devices, people disconnected from the next human at arm’s length.

 We become victims, don’t we, of these pushers, these guests into our lives that overstay their welcome, these anchors that keep our fingers active, gingerly pushing virtual buttons of like and share before any captured memory becomes a frame in time, dismissed into oblivion.